 - Grid and Colors: Select a background color for the plot, and select whether to show a grid, along with the grid style and color. - Variable selections and plotting parameters: SEASAVE can plot one parameter on the y-axis and up to four parameters on the x-axis.
 For each parameter, select the desired variable by clicking Select Variable.
 A dialog box with a list of variables appears; make your selection and click OK.
 Then enter the label for the axis, number of major and minor divisions on the axis, line style and color, minimum and maximum value for the axis, and number of digits after the decimal point for the minimum/maximum value labels.
-Note that any data that falls below the minimum will plot at the minimum value; data that falls above the maximum will plot at the maximum value.
+Note that any data that falls below the minimum will plot at the maximum value.